Education and Equity

 Piloting in 2020, we will also provide mid-trimester assignment help tutorials in week 4 of each trimester for the first four core subjects in the JD recommended progression.
 Signups will open during weeks 2-3.

-The Education and Equity portfolio produces the JD Guide (link as provided by Son) yearly as a resource to help students new to law school.
+The Education and Equity portfolio produces the JD Guide, accessible here, yearly as a resource to help students new to law school.
 The guide covers everything from wellbeing to study to careers, and is an invaluable starting point for any commencing student.

 In mid-2020 we will launch a new publication (name TBD) publishing some of the work of the JD cohort.
 This publication will extend beyond academic or law-related writing, aiming to celebrate the breadth and diversity of talent, knowledge and passion represented in our course.
 If you have writing or art of any kind that can be represented in a 2D medium that you would be interested in submitting for publication please contact JD.firstname.lastname@example.org.
 Additionally, please be in touch if you would be interested in an editorial or design-related role.